For cPanel & WHM version 58

 SSL performs several functions to help secure your server.

-SSL/TLS (Secure Sockets Layer/Transport Layer Security) encrypts information between a visitor’s browser and a server.
-These protocols protect against electronic eavesdroppers.
-This also protects sensitive data (for example, credit card numbers, and login information) that you transmit over the Internet with SSL/TLS.
+SSL/TLS (Secure Sockets Layer/Transport Layer Security) encrypts information that a visitor’s web browser transmits to a web server.
+Use these protocols to protect against electronic eavesdroppers.
+Protect all of the sensitive data (for example, credit card numbers, and login information) that you transmit over the Internet with SSL/TLS.

 What is an SSL certificate?

 An SSL certificate is an electronic document that uses the

 .crt file extension.
 This document binds a public key to an identity that consists of an email address, a company, and a location.
 This electronic document is a key piece in an authentication process.

 SSL certificates provide public information about the security of a domain, server, or service.
 There are two parts to a secure certificate.
 Both parts are important to protect sensitive data.